4 Benefits Of Spa Facials

-What’s the deal with facials?
-Are you basically just paying someone else to wash your face - something that anyone can do at home?
-Actually, there are many techniques in an Eminence Organics facial that go far beyond cleansing.
+Why are facials necessary?
+Can the treatment be performed at home by anyone?
+Actually, there are many techniques in an Eminence Organics facial that go far beyond simple cleansing.
 Incorporating massage, specialized treatments and extractions are just some of the benefits of a spa facial.
-Learn all about what a facial is below - including four reasons why you should book spa treatments on a regular basis.
+Learn what is a facial, including four reasons why you should book spa treatments on a regular basis.

 What is a Facial?

 Let’s start out with an obvious question: What is a facial anyway?
 A facial is a multi-step treatment completed by an esthetician that supercharges your skin care.
-We asked esthetician and Eminence Organics Product Support Representative Alicia Hawthorne to define the process.
-She says:
+We asked our Product Support Team to define the process:

 “The facial itself includes a number of steps to treat the skin.
 A facial includes a consultation, usually at the beginning, to fill out any necessary forms and to find out a bit more about your skin, health and any medications you might be taking that could affect the skin.
 Cleansing, toning, exfoliating, masks, moisturizers and serums are a few things you can expect from a basic facial.
 Eminence facials can incorporate our Hungarian massage techniques, promoting circulation to leave the skin with a clear, glowing complexion.”